practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 Internet meme that best describes his work, it would certainly be _Automate all the things!_

----

-> - relevant software p ackages
-> + relevant software packages
->
-> - tend to be much more more intention
-> + tend to be much more intention
->
-> - The problem here is that chef defines
-> + The problem here is that Chef defines
->
-> - NGinx
-> + Nginx
->
-> [The bash recourse] Specifies that the command ought to be run as root
->
-> The bash resource actually runs the code as root by default.
-The
-> documentation says that "user" is the user name or user ID that should
-> be changed before running a command.
-Default value: nil.
->
-> As Chef is run by with sudo, the user is root by default.
-I still
-> think that being explicit is OK here.
-If you disagree, we can remove
-> the line.
->

----

 For at least as long as Ruby has been popular among web developers, it has also been recognized as a useful tool for system administration work.
 Although it was first used as a clean alternative to Perl for adhoc scripting, Ruby quickly